barrycarter/bcapps/README-projects.txt

   - Animal habitat data (IUCN)

+  - Timezone (Natural Earth)

+  - Other Natural Earth data that isn't in OSM or another source

   - computed data such as average time of noon, earliest/latest sunrise/sunset/dawn/dusk/etc, coastal distance, and so on